Vegan Mushroom & Lentil Shepherd’s Pie With Butternut Squash Mash

 FAQ

-- Can I use canned lentils to save time?
+- Can I use canned lentils instead of cooking dried lentils?

 Serving Suggestions